The Rhythm Boys: Reception and time with Whiteman

 The Old Gold Radio Hour had its first broadcast on February 5, 1929, and the Rhythm Boys appeared every week until April 15, 1930.
 The famous trip to Hollywood in mid-1929 aboard the Whiteman Old Gold Special followed their return to Whiteman and Crosby started to become noticed in Hollywood.
 Early screen tests were unsuccessful but the Rhythm Boys carved out a reputation as they starred at the Montmartre Cafe for several weeks.
 The delays in filming King of Jazz led Whiteman and the Rhythm Boys to return to the east coast for a while, but then they all returned to California at the end of October 1929 to finally begin filming.
 Around this time, Crosby was jailed following a car crash as he had been drinking and he lost a solo spot in King of Jazz to John Boles.
 The Rhythm Boys did, however, have a couple of featured spots in the film and Crosby also sang over the opening titles.

+Sheet music cover for "So The Bluebirds and the Blackbirds Got Together" (1929) by Harry Barris and Billy Moll, performed by Paul Whiteman's Rhythm Boys.